 These may sound scary, but remember — they’re very rare.

-Pretty much every medication comes with a tiny risk of allergies, including Aubra.
+Pretty much every medication comes with a tiny risk of allergies, including Aubra EQ.
 The symptoms are usually mild and include rashes, itching, dizziness.
 If you experience trouble breathing or swollen lips, throat, or tongue, call 911.

 Depending on your medical history, hormone-based birth control may not be for you.
-It’s important to discuss your medical history with your physician or one of our helpful Pandia Health Patient Care Advisors before you get started on Aubra, especially if you’ve have health problems such as cancer, heart disease, blood clots, uncontrolled diabetes, or high blood pressure.
+It’s important to discuss your medical history with your physician or one of our helpful Pandia Health Patient Care Advisors before you get started on Aubra EQ, especially if you’ve had health problems such as cancer, heart disease, blood clots, uncontrolled diabetes, or high blood pressure.